LucasTran-tq/Business-Management-AspNet/README.md

 ## Video Demo
-You can have a look with AIT Business management system through that video.
+You can have a look with AIT Business management system through [the video](https://drive.google.com/file/d/13xiX5x_VPI3gQ6fpwlVZXEeGYY2wQXCk/view).

 ## Technologies Used